 During your 2 days in Edinburgh you’ll spend a lot of time on the famed Royal Mile in Old Town, while also experiencing the best of New Town.

-Before we get to our Edinburgh itinerary we just want to remind you to purchase travel insurance.
-We know you’re going to have a blast discovering this UNESCO World Heritage Site, but we want you to be protected in case something goes wrong.
+However, before we get to our Edinburgh itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Edinburgh Itinerary: Day 1